ausd-io/ausd/doc/standards/bip21-ecash-additions.md

 reqparam       = "req-" qchar *qchar [ "=" *qchar ]
 ```

-eCash modifications
+ausCash modifications

-1.  `bitcoin` prefix is replaced by the standard `ecash` prefix of the leading ecash address.
-The URI must begin with a valid `ecash:`-prefixed cash address.
+1.  `bitcoin` prefix is replaced by the standard `auscash` prefix of the leading auscash address.
+The URI must begin with a valid `auscash:`-prefixed cash address.

 ```
 // BTC
 bitcoinurn     = "bitcoin:" bitcoinaddress [ "?" bitcoinparams ]

 // XEC
-ecashurn       = ecashaddress [" ?" ecashparams ]
+auscashurn       = auscashaddress [" ?" auscashparams ]
 ```

-2. `addressparam` is a valid ecash address (which could be base 58, commonly referred to as `legacy` format)
+2. `addressparam` is a valid auscash address (which could be base 58, commonly referred to as `legacy` format)

 ```
 // BTC
 bitcoinaddress = *base58

 // XEC
-ecashaddress = cashaddr OR *base58
+auscashaddress = cashaddr OR *base58
 ```

-3. eCash params use descriptor `ecash` instead of `bitcoin`
+3. ausCash params use descriptor `auscash` instead of `bitcoin`

 ```
 // BTC